 If you have been in an auto collision, it is important to contact a lawyer so that you can take action as soon as possible.
 The sooner that you take action, the more likely it is that evidence will be available to help you prove your claim and that the more likely it is that you will get a fair recovery sooner.

 We encourage you to contact us today via this website or by phone to schedule a free, no-obligation, confidential consultation with attorney Ben Crittenden.
 After that, you can make an informed decision about how to protect your legal rights.
-To learn more, please read our free report, A Guide to Car Accident Claims in Alaska, or call attorney Ben Crittenden today to schedule a free case evaluation.
+To learn more, please read our free report, A Guide to Car Accident Claims in Alaska, or call wrongful death lawyer Ben Crittenden today to schedule a free case evaluation.